 These medications, taken for one to three days, kill the adult worms.
 Side effects include mild abdominal pain or diarrhea.

 In cases of heavy infestation, surgery may be necessary to remove worms and repair damage they've caused.
-Intestinal obstruction or perforation, bile duct obstruction, and appendicitis are complications that may require surgery.
+Intestinal blockage or holes, bile duct blockage, and appendicitis are complications that may require surgery.

 Preparing for an appointment

-Your family doctor might refer you to a doctor specializing in disorders of the digestive system (gastroenterologist).
-You may need to consult a surgeon if the worms have blocked your intestines.
+Your family doctor might refer you to a doctor trained in digestive disorders (gastroenterologist).
+You may need to see a surgeon if the worms have blocked the intestines.

 What you can do